wmboon/MFEM_course/README.md

-# Numerical and Analytical Methods for Engineers
+# Mixed Finite Element Methods

-This repository contains the development environment for the course **Numerical and Analytical Methods for Engineers**.
+This repository contains the development environment for the course **Mixed Finite Element Methods**.
 It is designed to run seamlessly using GitHub Codespaces, providing a consistent Python-based computational environment for all students.

 ## Prerequisites